Bogoda Seelawimala Thera: London Buddhist Vihara

 In 1992, Ven.
 Seelawimala Nayaka Thera joined the London Buddhist Vihara as a resident monk, on the invitation of Ven.
 Dr Medagama Vajiragnana Nayaka Thera.
 Under the guidance and direction of Ven.
 Dr Vajiragnana Nayaka Thera, and also Ven.
 Professor Walpola Rahula Nayaka Thera (who was a regular visitor to the London Buddhist Vihara), Ven.
 Seelawimala Nayaka Thera developed as a Dhammaduta and proficient Dhamma communicator.
 Ven Seelawimala Nayaka Thera also began teaching meditation in United Kingdom.

-As well as serving as the Chief Bhikku of the London Buddhist Vihara, Ven.
+As well as serving as the Chief Bhikkhu of the London Buddhist Vihara, Ven.
 Seelawimala Nayaka Thera serves as a trustee of the Inter-Faith Network UK, Director of the Heathrow Multi-Faith Chaplaincy Board, the Buddhist Chaplain of the West Middlesex University Hospital and at the Ealing Hospital.
 He is also the Chief of Sri Lankan Sangha Council in Britain, Buddhist representative at UK and Commonwealth Remembrance Day Ceremony and at the Commonwealth Day Ceremony at Cenotaph.
 Ven.
 Bogoda Seelawimala Nayaka Thera is the first Buddhist monk to be invited to a royal wedding in Britain and he attended to the Queens' Diamond Jubilee as well.
 It was in the St Paul's Cathedral on 5 June 2012.